Zwack: Vilmos product family

-Vilmos is a product range of spirit drinks made by mixing pear pálinka, neutral spirits and added flavorings with or without the addition of honey.
+Vilmos is a product range of spirit drinks made by mixing pear pálinka, neutral spirits and added flavourings with or without the addition of honey.
 There's also a genuine pear pálinka in the range, aged 3 years.

 St. Hubertus product family

 St. Hubertus is a traditional, herbal liqueur, St. Hubertus 33 gets its name from the 33 different herbs used to make this drink and because it is 33% alcohol.
-St. Hubertus 33 is marketed more towards younger people, because of its lighter flavor.
+St. Hubertus 33 is marketed more towards younger people, because of its lighter flavour.

 Hírös Kecskeméti product family

 This product family consists of real palinkas and some spirits that although are made 100% from distilled fruit, they are sweetened with honey, thus they cannot be sold under the label of pálinka, so they are marketed under the Hírös Kecskeméti label.
-These are a lighter, sweeter, pálinka based liqueur.
+These are a lighter, sweeter, pálinka-based liqueur.

 Kalinka product family

 Contains one vodka and two vodka-based alcoholic beverages.
-Kalinka Samovar is a 30% drink flavored with honey and tea.
-Carbonated Kalinka, or "Fény" is a flavored, 21% drink with carbon dioxide added.
+Kalinka Samovar is a 30% drink flavoured with honey and tea.
+Carbonated Kalinka, or "Fény" is a flavoured, 21% drink with carbon dioxide added.

 Fütyülős

-This product family was based on Fütyülős Barack, a spirit drink made by mixing apricot pálinka, neutral spirits and flavorings.
+This product family was based on Fütyülős Barack, a spirit drink made by mixing apricot pálinka, neutral spirits and flavourings.
 The range initially has been broadened with six different fruit liqueurs produced alike, but mellowed with sugar and honey.
 Finally, it was completed with six different kinds of pure pálinka.
 Fütyülős Barack is not to be confused with its 20th century predecessor, Fütyülős Barackpálinka, which was an authentic apricot pálinka, aged in wooden barrels.
-Modern Fütyülős Barack was described by a professional Hungarian jury as having “a taste and flavour of petroleum; cannot be recommended to anyone [...]”
+Modern Fütyülős Barack was described by a professional Hungarian jury as having "a taste and flavour of petroleum; cannot be recommended to anyone [...]"